April Fool’s Cards?!

 I would estimate they come from the early 50s, and they are both made by Coutts, that was a division of Hallmark Greeting Cards here in Canada.
 You’ve heard that saying by Valentine’s Day naysayers, that it is a Hallmark Holiday, in that Hallmark made it up to sell more cards?
 Well, that’s just not true in the case of V-day, since it dates back to well before Hallmark began trying to sell greeting cards to celebrate it.
 But here I think we might have a true-blue Hallmark Holiday … One that didn’t take off, that is.
 Because really, who sends April Fool’s cards?

 And even though nobody (much to Hallmark’s chagrin) wishes each other a Happy April Fool’s Day I shall do so to you.
-I hope your Monday is a great one, and I’d love to hear if you played any pranks or had any played to you today.
+I hope your Monday is a great one, and I’d love to hear if you played any pranks or had any played on you today.